Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 - Using non-confrontational dispute resolution for divorce

-For specific advice on your divorce, please get in touch with our divorce solicitors in London and across the South East now by calling 020 3281 7885 or contact your local Crisp & Co office.
+For specific advice on how to get divorced and the divorce process, please get in touch with our divorce solicitors in London and across the South East now by calling 020 8017 8962 or contact your local Crisp & Co office.

 How the divorce process works in the UK

-Decree Absolute – Once a decree nisi has been granted, you will then need to wait at least 43 days and you can then apply for a decree absolute.
-Once a court issues you with a decree absolute, your marriage is officially over.
+Final Order – Once a Conditional Order has been granted, you will then need to wait at least 6 weeks, and you can then apply for a Final Order.
+Once a court issues you with a Final Order, your marriage is officially over.

 Grounds for divorce in the UK